Tjielke/deep_learning_music_project/README.md

 In order to recreate our work first download the fiddle dataset from this link: https://www.uio.no/ritmo/english/projects/mirage/databases/hf1/index.html.
-Unzip and configure your path to the file.
- Run the pre-processing.py with your path to the directory of the dataset.
+Unzip the file.
+Configure your path to the file and run the pre-processing.py with your configured path to the directory of the dataset in your computer.
 Below should be the correct files in a csv format.

 Train Data: